[15a - 38 lines; 15b - 15 lines]

-(c)According to the view of bitlo v'lo bitlo, the transgressor does not incur malkus for a prohibition that has in it a positive commandment unless he does something that makes it impossible for him ever to fulfill it.
-Here, for example, the ones married and divorced his victim, and then prohibited himself from remarrying her by means of an unalterable vow.
-Once he made the vow, he has nullified the possibility of redressing his on by remarrying her, and he now gets malkus.
-Unless the transgressor actively nullifies the positive commandment, he has not fully violated the prohibition and cannot receive malkus.
-If on the other hand, he fulfills the positive commandment, he must fulfill it not to receive malkus.
+(c)According to the view of Bitlo v'Lo Bitlo, the transgressor does not incur Malkus for a prohibition that has a a positive commandment connected to it unless he does something that makes it impossible for him ever to fulfill the positive commandment.
+Here, for example, if the Me'anes married and divorced his victim, and then prohibited himself from remarrying her by means of an unalterable vow.
+Once he made the vow, he has nullified the possibility of redressing his sin by remarrying her, and he now gets Malkus.
+Unless the transgressor actively nullifies the positive commandment, he has not fully violated the prohibition and cannot receive Malkus.

-17)[line 1]מידי הוא טעמא אלא לרבי יוחנןMIDI HU TA'AMA ELA L'REBBE YOCHANAN- are we not trying to explain the reasoning of Rebbe Yochanan
+17)[line 1]מידי הוא טעמא אלא לרבי יוחנןMIDI HU TA'AMA ELA L'REBBI YOCHANAN- are we not trying to explain the reasoning of Rebbi Yochanan?

 18)[line 9]בהתראת ספקHASRA'AS SAFEK